OatsCG/OMDB/README.md

 DO NOT unzip the tar file.
 For that matter, do not unzip/open any file downloaded from the internet, unless you're using the proper tools as shown below.

+`fulldb.tar` restores into a database that is **175GB**.
+Make sure you have sufficient storage before proceeding.

 ### Creating a Database
 I recommend using a GUI such as [pgAdmin](https://www.pgadmin.org/), or you can use the terminal.

-This will create a database called fulldb, assuming PostgreSQL is installed in `/Library`:
+This will create an empty database called fulldb, assuming PostgreSQL is installed in `/Library`:
 ```
 /Library/PostgreSQL/15/bin/createdb -W fulldb
 ```